collective/collective.collectionfilter/README.rst

 When you select values from the filter the results are loaded asynchronously onto the page (no page refresh).
 Unless you turn off ajax loading in the registery or are using Plone 5.0.
-If you are using special theme or view template you can customise ``Content Selector`` and/or ```View Template``` to ensure ajax loading works currectly.
+If you are using special theme or view template you can customize ``Content Selector`` and/or ```View Template``` to ensure ajax loading works correctly.
 Make sure the selector exists on the source collection template and on the target page which shows the filtered results.

 It is also possible to use filter portlets that aren't directly on a collection by specifying a target collection.
 To use ajax loading you will need to ensure your content selector is visible on the page.
 If not using ajax loading selecting a filter